 - Respond to work delays and other problems and emergencies

 - Comply with legal requirements, building and safety codes, and other regulations

-Decision-making Skills: Construction managers should be able to take decisions quickly to meet deadlines, choose personnel and subcontractors for specific tasks.
+Construction managers should be able to take decisions quickly to meet deadlines, choose personnel and subcontractors for specific tasks.
+Business Skills:

-Managerial Skills: Construction managers should be able to manage multiple tasks, address budget matters and coordinate and supervise workers.
+Construction managers should be able to manage multiple tasks, address budget matters and coordinate and supervise workers.
 Managerial expertise comes handy on the job.
+Communication Skills:

-Communication Skills: Managers must give clear orders, explain complex information to workers and clients, and discuss technical details with other building specialists.
+Managers must give clear orders, explain complex information to workers and clients, and discuss technical details with other building specialists.
+Technical Skills:

-Writing Skills: Construction managers must write proposals, plans, and budgets clearly for clients and others involved in the building process.
+Construction managers must be able to write proposals, plans, and budgets clearly for clients and others involved in the building process.